ILIAS-eLearning/ILIAS/Services/WebServices/RPC/lib/README.txt

 Requirements
 -------------------------------------------------------------------------------

-This Java server has been tested with Sun Java Runtime Environment 1.5.
+This Java server has been tested with Sun Java Runtime Environment 1.6.
 To be able to index and search for non-ASCII characters your system should support UTF-8 encodings.

-ILIAS needs the pear XML_RPC library.

 A Installation
 -------------------------------------------------------------------------------

-1) Install pear XML_RPC:

-bash$ pear install XML_RPC

-Please check if your XML_RPC package is newer than Release 1.4 due to security bugs in older libraries.
-If not upgrade the package XML_RPC:

-bash$ pear upgrade XML_RPC

-2) Change directory to:
+1) Change directory to:

 bash$ cd <YOUR_ILIAS_DIR>/Services/WebServices/RPC/lib

-3) Edit the file ilServer.properties
+2) Edit the file ilServer.properties

 ilServer.properties:
 IpAddress = 127.0.0.1 # Configure the Ip the RPC server is bound to.